hoangsonww/2048-Game/.github/README.md

 ---

-This project is still in development.
+**Note:** This project is still in development.
 More features and improvements will be added in the future.
 Thank you for your interest in this project!